The Wolfson Atmospheric Chemistry Laboratories (WACL) are the first of their kind in the UK.

 The Wolfson labs bring together an incredible mix of science, engineering and computing skills which helps us develop evidence and insight to deliver cleaner air, lower emissions and reduced environmental impacts.
 Our work spans from inside the home to the stratosphere, working closely with NERC and the Government to provide the UK with world-leading expertise and facilities.

 Professor Lucy Carpenter FRS, the Wolfson Atmospheric Chemistry Laboratories

 The Atmospheric Chemistry group study gas and aerosol phase processes in the atmosphere using experimental and modelling approaches.
-Our main interests are in technology development for atmospheric science; high quality, ultra sensitive atmospheric measurements; fundamental physico-chemical research; land and ocean exchange with the atmosphere; development of highly detailed chemical mechanisms; global modelling of the atmosphere.
+Our main interests are in technology development for atmospheric science; high quality, ultra sensitive atmospheric measurements; fundamental physico-chemical research; land and ocean exchange with the atmosphere; development of highly detailed chemical mechanisms and global modelling of the atmosphere.

-Research is conducted in the laboratory and also out in the field, on the ground, on ships and in the air.
+Research is conducted in the laboratories and also out in the field, on the ground, on ships and in the air.
 The group run the Cape Verde Atmospheric Observatory for long-term measurements and also takes part in shorter field campaigns and has visited locations such as Tasmania, Borneo and Antarctica.

 Services and facilities

 We support clients including BP, TOTAL, Unilever, Givaudan, Du Pont, and DSTL.
 Our collaborations can range from pay-per-sample through to multi-year research projects.